btc-embedded/gtest-examples/README.md

 ## Directory Structure
 - `examples/`: Root directory for example projects.
     - `seat-heater-c/`:
+        - `src/`: The source code files of the seat heating controller example with public headers in the `includes/` subdirectory.
+        - `test/`: The GoogleTest unit test files for the seat heating controller.
+    - `seat-heater-cpp/`:
-        - `src/`: The source code files of the seat heating controller example with public headers in the `include/` subdirectory.
+        - `src/`: The source code files of the seat heating controller example (C++ implementation) with public headers in the `includes/` subdirectory.
         - `test/`: The GoogleTest unit test files for the seat heating controller.
 - `CMakeLists.txt`: The CMake build configuration file.
 - `.vscode/`: Visual Studio Code configuration files.